Mirrors on flat objects

 Example models using this technique can be seen in our demo models.
 Get that repository, and open these models:

-You can open them using view3dscene.
+You can open them using castle-model-viewer.

 3. Demo movies